A business owner has a duty to make the public areas of their property reasonably safe.

 At the mediation, we settled Betty’s claim for $600,000.
 As you can imagine, Betty’s medical expenses were well over $100,000 for her surgery, a several-day hospital stay, a 3-week stay in a rehab facility, and follow-up treatment until she was released from all her medical care.

-We negotiated with her health insurance company to greatly reduce the lien so that after attorney fees, costs, and lien satisfaction, Betty received over $300,000 in tax-free compensation.
+We negotiated with her health insurance company to reduce the lien significantly so that after attorney fees, costs, and lien satisfaction, Betty received over $300,000 in tax-free compensation.

 The health insurance company was inclined to reduce its lien because it knows that the nature of trip and fall cases is that more than 50% of such jury trials result in a defense verdict because the jury finds that the plaintiff was more than 50% at fault for their own injuries, and other juries allow the plaintiff’s damages to be reduced by any percentage of fault they assign to the plaintiff that is less than 50%.